Freaky/Compactor/README.md

 ## Future

-These may or may not happen, but have been on my mind.
+In the fairly-concrete TODO:

+* Hook up an interface to the saved paths database (count, option to clear it).
+* Recompression, for changing compression modes without manually decompressing/recompressing.
+* Installer.
+Why does this involve so much XML oh god.
+* Sign the binaries/installer.
+If I give away my code I get a free one, right?
 * Double-check the default exclusions list.
 Should be able to do something with the compresstimation code to verify them.

-* Examine [overlapped IO], see if we can get more information and control out of the compression process (per-file progress and cancellation).
-* Recompression, for changing compression modes without manually decompressing/recompressing.
+More tentative:

 * Scheduled task or a background service to periodically recompress selected directories.
 * Write bindings to Microsoft's [Compression API], add benchmarks for the various compression modes to help users decide which is most appropriate for their system.
-* Less rubbish installer.
-Why does this involve so much XML oh god.
-* Sign the binaries/installer.
-If I give away my code I get a free one, right?
+* Examine [overlapped IO], see if we can get more information and control out of the compression process (per-file progress and cancellation).

 ## Alternatives